asr4memory/asr-evaluate/README.md

 huggingface-cli login
 ```

-Use evaluate_dataset.py to evaluate either the Fleurs or the CommonVoice dataset.
+Use evaluate_dataset.py to evaluate either the Fleurs, the CommonVoice or a locally saved custom dataset.

 ```shell
 python evaluate_dataset.py fleurs